Aaroneld/GameOfLife/README.md

 # Conways Game of Life

+## Problem Domain

 Conway's Game of Life is a zero player game that plays out on a 2-dimesional grid filled with active and non-active cells of equidistant size.
 The game progresses by looking at the current state of each cell, and deriving a new one from it according to these rules.

+The problem is thus, implement Conway's game of life as a robustly interactive single page application according to the game's ruleset.
+Give user the information necessary to understand how to set the game in motion.
+Allow users a selection of functions which make the game fundamentally interactive, as well as ones which can be use to alter the game in more complex and/or specifically visual ways.

+### The Rules

 #### For a cell that is 'populated'

 -- Each cell with one or less neighbors dies, as if by solitude